schmurian/flask_ynh/README.md

 ## Overview
 This is a fork of Flask template for YunoHost.
-This fork doesn't include database dependencies because it would brake the installer.
+This fork doesn't include database dependencies because it would break the installer.

 It will setup a basic Hello World app in `/var/www/<appname>`.